rfscholte/jactor-rises/README.md

        * it is necessary to run this application to have a user interface in which to interact with
 * these applications can run side by side to get a full working application (using `mvn spring-boot:run` on each application)
 * persistence-orm is using h2 (in-memory database), and is not finite

+### Why ###

+This is version one of my "sandbox" which I use to learn various aspects of java programming.
+This repository contains code that is evolved from about the year 2004, going through version control systems as CSV, Subversion, and now Git...

 ### Some technologies used on jactor-rises ###